aigarsdz/olden/README.md

 - [rimraf](https://github.com/isaacs/rimraf "isaacs/rimraf: A `rm -rf` util for nodejs")
 - [mocha](https://github.com/mochajs/mocha "mochajs/mocha: simple, flexible, fun javascript test framework for node.js & the browser")
 - [spectron](https://github.com/electron/spectron "electron/spectron: Test Electron apps using ChromeDriver")

+## Icon design

+I made all the icons myself, but I am not a designer so their quality is arguable 😄.
+If you're a designer and you like Olden it would be great if you could contribute by improving those icons or making new ones.